fillics/check_domain/README.md

 I've also created a Telegram bot ([@CheckDomainAPI_bot](https://web.telegram.org/#/im?p=%40CheckDomainAPI_bot)) that does the same thing of [CheckDomain.py](CheckDomain.py) script.
 You can text to it the domain to check it out.

+I suggest to use Heroku to deploy a Telegram Bot ([guide](https://blog.usejournal.com/part-2-deploying-telegram-bot-for-free-on-heroku-3defe5a6c0e8)).

 ## Technologies
 This script is created with:
 * [Python](https://www.python.org/downloads/windows/), if you are using Windows, add it to the PATH ([guide](https://datatofish.com/add-python-to-windows-path/))